A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Two-Dimensional Numerical Experiments

-where $\alpha > 0$ and $g_{\tau}^{\pm}$ is a time and space dependent forcing function; around $V = 0$ with $g_{\tau}^{\pm} = 0$ the linearization of the interface condition is $\tau^{\pm} = \alpha V$.
+where $\beta > 0$ and $g_{\tau}^{\pm}$ is a time and space dependent forcing function; around $V = 0$ with $g_{\tau}^{\pm} = 0$ the linearization of the interface condition is $\tau^{\pm} = \beta V$.
 The right and left boundaries of $\Omega$ are taken to be Dirichlet, the top and bottom boundaries Neumann; the Dirichlet and Neumann boundary conditions are enforced using the standard approach described in the \aref{app:standard:approach}.
-As shown in Figure~\ref{fig:square:circle}, the domain is decomposed into 56 finite difference blocks and the locked, i.e., artificial computational interface conditions, are enforced using the characteristic approach described in \sref{subsec:characteristic:interface}.
+As shown in Figure~\ref{fig:square:circle}, the domain is decomposed into 56 finite difference blocks and the all interfaces, nonlinear and computational, are enforced using the characteristic approach described in \sref{subsec:characteristic:interface} through the introduction of the auxiliary variable $\vv{u}^{*f}$ on each interface.
 Given the unstructured connectivity of the blocks it is necessary to use the same $(N+1) \times (N+1)$ grid of points in each block; we refer to $N$ as the block size.
-For all the test problems in this section, time stepping is performed using the low-storage, fourth order Runge-Kutta scheme of \citet[(5,4) $2N$-Storage RK scheme, solution $3$]{CarpenterKennedy1994}.
+Time stepping is performed using the low-storage, fourth order Runge-Kutta scheme of \citet[(5,4) $2N$-Storage RK scheme, solution $3$]{CarpenterKennedy1994}.

 In order to assess the stiffness and accuracy of the scheme in two spatial dimensions we use the method of manufactured solutions (MMS) \citep{Roache}.
 In particular, we assume an analytic solution and compute the necessary boundary, interface, and volume data.
 The manufactured solution is taken to be